 Collateral

 The list of Eligible Currencies and Eligible Collateral is set out in Section 3 of the Procedures.
-LCH SA may notify Clearing Members of any change to what constitutes Eligible Currencies or Eligible Collateral by publication of a Clearing Notice.
+LCH SA may notify Clearing Members of any change to what constitutes Eligible Currencies or Eligible Collateral in accordance with the conditions set out in Section 3 of the Procedures.

 On the specific written request of a Clearing Member, LCH SA shall ensure that the Risk Committee is consulted on the acceptance of any type of currency, security or other type of asset as an Eligible Currency or as Eligible Collateral as the case may be, provided that Applicable Law permits LCH SA to accept such currency, security or other asset as Collateral.
 If Applicable Law no longer permits any currency, security or other asset to be accepted by a LCH SA as Collateral, LCH SA shall amend the list of Eligible Currencies and Eligible Collateral in accordance with Article 1.2.2.4 (ii)(a).